ahan-halder/rolloutguardian/README.md

   Policy-as-Code documentation before implementation; Pattern A (pipeline output-variable gating) is the more conservatively verified integration path and the recommended starting point.
-- Signal freshness is only ever as good as how often an organization actually runs chaos experiments — BlastGate creates a strong incentive to run them more often, but can't force it.
+- Signal freshness is only ever as good as how often an organization actually runs chaos experiments — RolloutGuardian creates a strong incentive to run them more often, but can't force it.

 ---

 ## 20. Resume / Portfolio Framing

-> Designed and built BlastGate, a resilience-aware release-governance engine that fuses Harness
+> Designed and built RolloutGuardian, a resilience-aware release-governance engine that fuses Harness
 > FME rollout events with Chaos Engineering coverage data and SRM error-budget signals into a
 > blast-radius-scoped OPA policy gate; in backtesting against historical rollout data, it
 > surfaced 78% of flag-correlated incidents before they occurred, with an 11% false-positive rate.